 BEGINNER BUILDING TOOLS

-First, we list here the bare essential beginner tools that are not likely to be found in a standard woodworking shop.
-We have not included tools (such as fret slotting and side bending tools) that would not be necessary if you take advantage of LMI's shop services or if you order one of our Serviced kits:
+First, we list the bare essential beginner tools that are not likely to be found in a standard woodworking shop.
+We have not included tools (such as fret slotting and side bending tools) that would not be necessary if you take advantage of LMI’s shop customizations:

 - SPG– Schneider Gramil